satoshiofficial/RodBeck/README.md

 Using the Google Cloud AI platform, pioneered large-scale, evolutionary, rapidly-scaling, back-propagated artificial intelligence and machine learning tools, which helped determine where cases are, where the hot spots are and predicts where the next outbreak is going to happen.

-created after he recovering from contracting coronavirusdisease2019 in early February 2020, while working as a Sr. Azure Cloud Engineer for Microsoft, as a response tool for healthcare and frontline workers during the early stages of the outbreak of the COVID-19 pandemic.
+Created after recovering from contracting Coronavirusdisease2019 in early February 2020, while working as a Sr. Azure Cloud Engineer for Microsoft, as a response tool for healthcare and frontline workers during the early stages of the outbreak of the COVID-19 pandemic.

 Natural Language Processing (NLP):